 Washington home prices are not only among the most expensive in Michigan, but Washington real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Washington is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Washington who work in sales jobs (13.16%), management occupations (12.64%), and office and administrative support (11.25%).

 Also of interest is that Washington has more people living here who work in computers and math than 95% of the places in the US.